 Our obvious course lay down a snow-slope in the direction

-in a precipice, but perhaps there is no precipice.
-If we
+seems to end in a precipice, but perhaps there is no precipice.

-don't go down we shall have to make a detour of at least
+If we don't go down we shall have to make a detour of

-five miles before we reach level going What shall it be?"
+at least five miles before we reach level going What shall

+it be?"
 They both replied at once, "Try the slope."
-So we started